Arinyachai/YouTube-Playlist-to-CSV/README.md

 6. Access the CSV file to view and analyze the extracted video data.

-Troubleshooting:
-- Issue: Error importing module 'tqdm'
-  Solution: Install the 'tqdm' module using pip:
-    ```
-    pip install tqdm
-    ```

 FAQs:
 - Q: How do I obtain a Google API Key?
-  A: Follow the instructions provided in the Google Cloud Console to create and obtain a Google API Key: [link_to_instructions]
+  A: Follow the instructions provided in the Google Cloud Console to create and obtain a Google API Key: https://console.cloud.google.com/